 MA103 College Algebra.
 3 hours.
 A study of equations and inequalities, functions and graphs, and systems of equations and inequalities.
 Prerequisite: ACT Math subscore greater than or equal to 22.
 Fall/Spring.

 MA104 Analytic Geometry and Trigonometry.
 3 hours.
 Theory and application of the trigonometric functions.
 Primarily for students preparing for calculus or physics.
 Prerequisite: ACT Math subscore greater than or equal to 22; or MA103 or MA103I with a grade of C or better; or by permission of the Chair.
-Fall.
+Spring.

 MA105 Elementary Statistics.
 3 hours.
 An introduction to basic statistical procedures and inference, with emphasis on applications and statistical reasoning.
 Topics include data collection and presentation, descriptive statistics, probability, probability distributions, confidence intervals, hypothesis testing, correlation and regression.
 Prerequisite: ACT Math subscore greater than or equal to 20; or MA090 with a grade of C or better; or by permission of the Chair.
 For students with an ACT Math subscore of 21 or lower, MA103I College Algebra or MA109I Quantitative Reasoning is strongly recommended.
 Fall/Spring.